 The next stage is to decide how much you will invest at the start, remember you can only put a maximum of £4,000 a year into a LISA.
 Nutmeg offers tools to help calculate an appropriate amount based on your income, outgoings, liquid assets and debts.

 Once you have decided how much to invest it is time to choose an investment style.
-As demonstrated in our table above, Nutmeg offers four options; fixed allocation, fully managed, smart alpha or socially responsible.
+As demonstrated in our table above, Nutmeg offers five options; fixed allocation, fully managed, Smart Alpha, socially responsible investment and thematic investing.
 We provide a more in-depth analysis of Nutmeg’s portfolios in our Nutmeg review.

-After choosing your preferred investment style you'll be asked to register and will then need to complete a questionnaire that will assess your attitude to risk.
+When opening an account, Nutmeg will ask you to complete a questionnaire that will assess your attitude to risk.
 This looks at aspects such as your investing experience, understanding of stock markets and how much you worry about losses and levels of risk.

-Nutmeg will come up with a risk profile for you based on your responses but you can retake the questionnaire if you are unhappy with the results.
+Nutmeg will come up with a risk profile for you based on your responses but you can retake the questionnaire if you are unhappy with the results because you don't think they sufficiently align with your desired approach to investing.
 Once ready, you can set up bank details and begin your LISA journey.

 The platform sends regular updates on its portfolios and how the stock markets can influence them and you can always login to view performance, the funds you are invested in as well as projections to see how your portfolio could perform in the future based on your contributions.